 With so many Steam Deck games out there, it’s easy to get overwhelmed.
 There are thousands upon thousands of games on Steam, and if you factor in that some games are unsupported, it’s hard to know which games are worth playing.

-That’s where we come in.
-If you’re not sure where to start and want to see what the Steam Deck is capable of, here are the best Steam Deck games actually worth playing.
+That’s where I come in.
+If you’re not sure where to start and want to see what the Steam Deck is capable of, take a look at the following games I’ve been playing.

 In This Article

 If you’ve ever played a Resident Evil game, chances are you’ve played Save Room by accident.